 The organizations that comprise the Interfraternity Council (IFC) are:

-The Interfraternity Council, or IFC, is the governing body for 15 of our fraternities at the University of North Texas.
+The Interfraternity Council, or IFC, is the governing body for 14 of our fraternities at the University of North Texas.
+All chapters associated with IFC must be afiliated with a national organization.
 This council has 7 executive officers, which are elected by the general voting body each year.
 The purpose of the council is to not only promote fellowship within the Greek community, but also to set standards and governing rules for members of our chapters to abide by.
 The philosophy behind IFC is, in order for us to hold our Greek community to it's highest standard, we must hold each other to these same standards.

 IFC fraternities sponsor community service projects such as Habitat for Humanity, Challenge for Children and the Make-A-Wish Foundation.
 We take pride in our high scholastic achievements and constantly remind our members that academic excellence comes before anything else.
 We encourage everyone to check out and visit each of our IFC fraternities and set a course towards academic and personal success.

-There will be a mandatory recruitment orientation Sunday, September, 2 at 6:00PM.
+There will be a mandatory recruitment orientation and meet-and-greet in the BLB atrium Sunday, February 1st from 11am-12pm.

 Use the skills and talents you've developed by being a leader in a fraternity.
 You can find leadership opportunities from the beginning of your membership through your entire college experience.
-Many fraternities offer nationally recognized leadership programs that help give you an advantage over others.
+Many fraternities offer nationally recognized leadership programs that help give you an advantage over others, from seminars to retreats to conferences there are ample opportunities to hone your leadership skills and discover your leadership style.
 The diversity of each fraternity means that everyone is welcome.

 Interfraternity Council President